MeBadDev/Game-Idea-Generator/README.md

 ## Why another game idea generator?
 I feel like others are giving us bad idea and not really customizable
 ## How does this fix it?
-you can fully customize everything. from the code of entire generator, to settings, what should be inside...
+you can fully customize everything. from the code of entire generator, to settings, what could it generate...
 ## How do i generate?
 Run main.py (you need to install python first)
 ## Where can i change settings?